gryftir/recursivereverse/README.md

 Tail recursion
 --------------

 okay, now recursion is mostly used to go backward without an explicit stack.
-But it's possible to programmatically turn a recursive function, which is memory intensive, into an interative function.
+But it's possible to programmatically turn a recursive function, which is potentially memory intensive, into an interative function.
 A compiler can do this fairly easily for a specific type of function, a tail recursive function.
+A tail recursive function [wikipedia](https://en.wikipedia.org/wiki/Tail_recursion) is one that has the recursive call in the return statement.
+Nothing happens after the recursive call except the final value is passed back.
-A tail recursive function [wikipedia](https://en.wikipedia.org/wiki/Tail_recursion) that might be used to count the characters in a c string looks like this:
+An example that might be used to count the characters in a c string looks like this:

     int charcount(char * array, int size) {
         if (*array == '\0')